 Cost Of Living: Meal in an in-expensive restaurant BOB 10 (INR 99) | 1 Litre Beer BOB 20 (INR 196) | Coffee BOB 15 (INR 147) | Transportation (Per Hour) BOB 10 (INR 99) |

-Located on the “equator”, Ecuador is known to the most Bio Diverse country in the world.
-Ecuador is home to the world’s highest volcano, Cotopaxi and Galapagos, world’s foremost destinations for wildlife-viewing.
+Located on the “equator”, Ecuador is known to be the most Bio Diverse country in the world.
+Ecuador is home to the world’s highest volcano, Cotopaxi and Galapagos- world’s foremost destination for wildlife-viewing and the renowned Swing in the end of the world.

 Currency: US Dollars (USD) | USD 1 – INR 67 |